-Every day, both your muscle protein balance and your body fat balance shift from positive to negative, and back again, multiple times.
-Regardless of your calorie balance over the day as a whole, you lose and gain muscle all the time.
+Every day, your muscle protein balance and body fat balance shift from positive to negative and back repeatedly.
+Regardless of your calorie balance over the day, you lose and gain muscle all the time.

 If you have been training correctly and eaten enough protein during this time, you should have improved your body composition.
-This means that you have built muscle and lost fat at the same time over those months of training and dieting.
-However, you probably haven’t done so at the same time, if we are talking about the same second, the same minute or the same hour.
+That means that you have built muscle and lost fat at the same time over those months of training and dieting.
+However, you probably haven’t done so at the same time if we are talking about the exact second, the same minute, or the same hour.

-If the measurement period is short, it can be quite impossible to do both things at the same time.
-The hours after a Thanksgiving dinner, you will build more muscle than you break down.
-However, you will for sure gain body fat at the same time.
+If the measurement period is short, it can be impossible to do both things simultaneously.
+The hours after a Thanksgiving dinner, for example, you will build more muscle than you break down.
+However, you will surely gain body fat at the same time.
 Over Thanksgiving week as a whole, however, you can lose weight and body fat despite that day of overfeeding, as long as you restrain yourself during the other days.

 To gain muscle mass, you need to be in an anabolic state.
 To lose weight and body fat, you need to take in fewer calories than you burn.
 Losing fat is a catabolic process.
 You need to be in a calorie deficit.
 You can’t, unfortunately, get away from that fact.